danielCarlosCE/ios-firebase/README.md

 ```
 TalksDataSource(talkApi: FireBTalkApi())
 ```
-If we want change from FireBase to another implementation, we change the coordinator only.
+If we want to change from FireBase to another implementation, we change the coordinator only.